Martina Dlabajová: The project WhyNot? / ProcByNe?

 As a new MEP, the first thing she thought of was to start concrete projects which would have a direct and immediate impact on European citizens, especially young people.
 Taking into account the concerning rates of youth unemployment, she decided to launch her personal traineeship programme "PročBynNe?" - "Why not?".
 Putting effectively into use the business and academic network that she knows well from her previous profession, she offers around 12 traineeships per year to motivated young people to enable them to strive for their goals as well as to give them assurances that if they want to achieve something in life, they can do it.
 The selection of youngsters (aged 18–25) is not based on the highest qualifications but on the biggest motivation to do the job.
 The traineeships can vary from shadowing for two weeks the Minister of Finance to learning the best recipes of the top chef of the country or mentoring by master craftsmen.
 A separate website was launched introducing the project - www.procbyne.cz.
 A further idea is to bring this traineeship scheme from the Czech Republic to other EU countries – using a similar young person-MEP-business/academia formula.
 It is a symbolic act to help young people to get their first job experience and to show that even by small actions, we can make a difference.

+Publishing "The Little Prince" book in Czech and Moravian Dialects

+She is a passionate reader and owns one of the largest collections of various language editions of "The Little Prince" in the world, currently numbering over 350 books, including editions in Braille and the 1943 French edition.

+In addition to her collecting passion, she has initiated four retellings of this cult book into Czech and Moravian dialects.
+After editions in Hantec (Malé principál), Wallachian (Malučký princ), and Podkrkonošský dialect (Malej princ), the latest book edition in the dialect of the region Slovácko titled Malušenký princ was published in 2024, in collaboration with the publishing house JOTA.